r41ss4/rennes_ts/README.md

 Our approach combines traditional statistical methods (SARIMA model) with machine learning techniques (ANN model) to identify patterns in daily/weekly cash withdrawals; compare manual and automated time series modeling approaches; and provide actionable insights for ATM cash replenishment.
 The collaborative effort among our team of 5 university students leverages our combined expertise in time series analysis, programming, and financial analytics to address the key question: "How can we accurately forecast ATM cash demand to optimize operational efficiency?"

+The team originally worked using **[Google Colab with an R Kernel](https://colab.research.google.com/drive/1H9RPuwoMz6UycelYOxTnKf2mEtVKSxhs#scrollTo=OEKnMRZ1Umsn)**.
+The platform was chosen for its collaborative features, which allowed team members to work simultaneously on the code, share insights in real-time, and leverage the cloud-based environment for computational tasks.

+However, as the project progressed, and current complications were found while using R in Google Colab, the need for a more structured and reproducible format became apparent.
+To address it, the final script was transitioned to an .Rmd (R Markdown) format.
+The decision was made to enhance the practicality and usability of the script.

 ## Team Members
 * **[Li Bei](www.linkedin.com/in/bei-li-8484a6337)**
 * **[Jiahui Zhong](linkedin.com/in/jiahui-zhong-2a8924328)**